 3. Conserve Energy

 Switch off fans and lights when you are going out.
 A large number of fossil fuels are burnt to produce electricity.
-You can save the environment from degradation by reducing the number of fossil fuels to be burned.
+You can save the environment from degradation by reducing the amount of fossil fuels burned.

 4. Understand the Concept of Reduce, Reuse and Recycle